cschneider/Karaf-Tutorial/docs/karaf-tutorial-01/index.md

 The very simple persistence implementation TaskServiceImpl manages tasks in a simple HashMap.
 The class uses the @Singleton annotation to expose the class as an blueprint bean.

-The annotation  @OsgiServiceProvider will expose the bean as an OSGi service and the @Properties annotation allows to add serice properties.
+The annotation  @Service will expose the bean as an OSGi service and the properties attribute allows to add serice properties.
 In our case the property service.exported.interfaces we set can be used by CXF-DOSGi which we present  in a later tutorial.
 For this tutorial the properties could also be removed.

 ```
-@OsgiServiceProvider
+@Service(classes=TaskService.class,
+properties= {
-@Properties(@Property(name = "service.exported.interfaces", value = "*"))
+		@ServiceProperty(name = "service.exported.interfaces", values = "*")
+})
 @Singleton
 public class TaskServiceImpl implements TaskService {
 	...